vega-studio/deltav/docs/shader-modules.md

 Usage:

-* Returns matrix 4x4 which reprsents the rotation from quaternion q
+* Returns matrix 4x4 which represents the rotation from quaternion q

 ## Module-id: scale